Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 Though it was initially built to bring water to the region of Nemausu in that era, this spectacular site which is also a Unesco world heritage site has turned into one of the most visited monuments in France.

-A visit to the museum to the left bank of the river will give you an in-depth understanding of this ancient monument.
+A visit to the museum on the left bank of the river will give you an in-depth understanding of this ancient monument.

 But it’s not just about seeing the Pont du Gard, you can kayak across the river where the bridge crosses for over 275 meters long.